 Sustainable, broad-based and sustainable economic growth, full and productive employment and decent work for all.
 These include: achieving full and productive employment and decent work for all women and men, including young people and people with disabilities.

 Reduce inequality within and between countries.
-These include: empowering all people, regardless of age, gender, disability, race, ethnicity, origin, religion or economic or other status, and promoting their social, economic and political inclusion.
+These include: empowering all people, regardless of age, gender, disability, ethnicity, origin, religion or economic or other status, and promoting their social, economic and political inclusion.

 Promoting peaceful and inclusive societies for sustainable development.
 These include, but are not limited to: Promoting the rule of law at national and international level and ensuring equal access to justice for all; building effective, accountable and transparent institutions at all levels; making decision-making at all levels demand-oriented, inclusive, participatory and representative.